among/fusus/docs/about/use.md

     Contains subdirectories with little rectangles copied from the scans and saved in individual files at the same resolution.

-    Marks can be *dividers* or normal marks.

-### Dividers

-Dividers are used to skip portions of the page.

 ### Marks

 Marks are spots that will be wiped clean wherever they are found.